daniyyell-dev/daniyyell-dev/README.md

 # Hi there! 👋

-I'm Daniyyell, a Sr. SOC Engineer and DFIR enthusiast.
-I'm currently learning Python for automation and Machine Learning.
+I'm Daniyyell, a Senior SOC Engineer with a passion for Digital Forensics and Incident Response (DFIR).
+Currently, I'm delving into Python to enhance my skills in automation and machine learning.

 ## Research and Security Expertise